verrik/clickBrick_PromptEngineering/README.md

 Please also see the LLM Information Extraction ppipeline documentation (LLM-AIx) used for this study.  (--> https://github.com/KatherLab/LLMAIx)

 #### Usage
-Run the script from the command line by specifying the path to your input file data:
+Run the script from the command line by specifying the path to your input file data and specify your extraction pattern (e.g. yes|no, reasoning):

 ```bash
 python extractinformation.py